renatogalera/ai-commit/README.md

    Dynamically insert the AI-generated commit into custom templates with placeholders (e.g., branch name).

 6. **Semantic Release (Experimental)**
-   Automatically suggests a new semantic version tag (`MAJOR.MINOR.PATCH`) based on commit content, optionally creates a new git tag).
+   Automatically suggests a new semantic version tag (`MAJOR.MINOR.PATCH`) based on commit content and optionally creates a new git tag.

 7. **Interactive Commit Splitting**
    Split large diffs into multiple smaller commits via an interactive TUI that shows each “chunk” of changes.
-Select which lines or hunks you want in each commit.
 Each partial commit can also be assigned an AI-generated commit message.

 8. **Optional Emoji Prefix**
    Add an emoji prefix to your commit message if desired.